pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ## Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.

-You have probably noticed that some IP addresses are listed in the webex team alert message.
+You have probably noticed that some IP addresses are listed in the Webex Alert Message.
 And they are all clickables.

-The purpose of this is to allow security operators to add these malicious IP addresses into SecureX blocking Feeds.
+The purpose of this is to allow security operators to add these malicious IP addresses into blocking Feeds handled by XDR/SecureX.

-And once an observable is into SecureX Feeds, then it can be automatically blocked by a company firewalls.
+And once an observable is into these Feeds, then it can be automatically blocked by a company firewalls.

 At this point we need :

-- To Create SecureX Feeds
+- To Create XDR/SecureX Feeds
-- To Create SecureX Workflows that will add observables into SecureX feeds.
+- And have a way to add IP addresses to block into XDR/SecureX Feeds.

-And we are going to use workflows for doing that.
+We are going to use workflows for acheiving both.

 Actually these Workflows already exists into the list of Cisco Validated Workflows.